-PostMark was designed to measure the performance of a file system used for electronic mail, news, and web-based services.
+We also present results for the PostMark benchmark [14].
+PostMark was designed to measure the performance of a file system used for electronic mail, news, and webbased services.
 It creates a large number of small files, on which a specified number of transactions are performed.
-Each transaction consists of two subtransactions, with one being a create or delete and the other being a read or append.
+Each transaction consists of two sub-transactions, with one being a create or delete and the other being a read or append.
 The transaction types are chosen randomly with consideration given to user definable weights.
-Our configuration consists of 20,000 transactions on 10,000 files, with a file size of between 10 KB and 20 KB.
+The benchmark parameters in these experiments specify 20,000 transactions on 10,000 files, with a file size of between 10 KB and 20 KB.